-Thus, it is crystal clear, from the above equation, that the nilpotency of the (anti-)BRST symmetries are very intimately connected with the off-shell nilpotency of the (anti-)BRST charges.
-The expressions for the equivalent (anti-)BRST charges $Q_{(a)b}^{(2, 3)}$ are the intermediate steps for obtaining the BRST {\it exact} form of $Q_b^{(4)}$ and anti-BRST {\it exact} form of $Q_{ab}^{(4)}$.
+Thus, it is crystal clear (from the above equation) that the nilpotency of the (anti-)BRST symmetries are very intimately connected with the off-shell nilpotency of the (anti-)BRST charges.
+The expressions for the {\it equivalent} conserved (anti-)BRST charges $Q_{(a)b}^{(2, 3)}$ are the intermediate steps for obtaining the BRST {\it exact} form of $Q_b^{(4)}$ and anti-BRST {\it exact} form of $Q_{ab}^{(4)}$.
 Furthermore, we would like to mention that the expressions for the conserved charges $Q_{(a)b}^{(5)}$ have been obtained from $Q_{(a)b}^{(4)}$ by using the beauty and strength of the CF-type restriction: $B + \bar B + \dot{\bar C}\,C - \bar C\, \dot C = 0$.
-The expressions for the conserved (anti-)BRST charges $Q_{(a)b}^{(5)}$ are very interesting for us because they encode in themselves the absolute anticommutativity property due to the fact that we have the following
+The expressions for the conserved (anti-)BRST charges $Q_{(a)b}^{(5)}$ are very interesting for us because they encode in themselves the absolute anticommutativity property

 where we have used the basic principle behind the connection between the continuous symmetry transformations $s_{(a)b}$ and their generators as the conserved Noether (anti-)BRST charges.
-We would like to lay emphasis on the fact that it is the power and potential of the CF-type restriction that has enabled us to express the BRST charge $(Q_b^{(5)})$ as an anti-BRST {\it exact} quantity and the anti-BRST charge $(Q_{ab}^{(5)})$ as the BRST {\it exact} object.
+We would like to lay emphasis on the fact that it is the power and potential of the CF-type restriction that has enabled us to express the conserved BRST charge $(Q_b^{(5)})$ as an anti-BRST {\it exact} quantity and the conserved anti-BRST charge $(Q_{ab}^{(5)})$ as the BRST {\it exact} object.
 In our Appendix B, we discuss more about the absolute anticommutativity of the nilpotent (anti-)BRST conserved charges and the existence of (anti-)BRST invariant CF-type restriction on our theory.